mdnazril/dex-lab/README.md

 # MOVIE WEBSITE FOR TEST @ DEX LABS SDN BHD

- This project was created for sole purpose of fulfill the requirement for needed by Dex Labs Sdn Bhd.
+ This project was created for sole purpose of fulfilling the requirement that needed by Dex Labs Sdn Bhd.

 ## Movie Website